Heavy-Division/livery-generator/README.md

 `<path to livery_generator.exe> --clone single --dir <path to livery>`

 ### generate multiple liveries
+## ❗❗❗ Caution ❗❗❗
+Make sure there are ONLY default 787-10 liveries in the liveries folder you point the script to.

 `<path to livery_generator.exe> --clone multi --dir <path to liveries folder>`